 Has Animal Kingdom stood the test of time?

 Of course, there are other films out there to be argued for.
 Harder, better, faster, stronger.
-Some might argue that Aliens is better than Animal Kingdom, or that James Cameron is better than David Michôd.
+Some might argue that Magnolia is better than Animal Kingdom, or that Paul Thomas Anderson is better than David Michôd.
 They may well have a point.
 But for me, Animal Kingdom will always hold a special place in my heart.
 And 14 years tickling the meridian response does not lie.

 Animal Kingdom in conclusion